 On Monday 9 March, actresses Freida Pinto and Meryl Streep attended a screening in New York, launching a worldwide India’s Daughter campaign against gender inequality and sexual violence against women and girls.

-Every girl and every woman has the right to be safe from violence in all its forms, Plan's Because I am a Girl campaign is committed to zero tolerance to viovence against girls.
+Every girl and every woman has the right to be safe from violence in all its forms, our Because I am a Girl campaign is committed to zero tolerance to viovence against girls.